Our Commitment to Your Privacy

 Web server analytics

-CCSA uses Google Analytics and Webtrends Analytics 10 for tracking information.
+CCSA uses Google Analytics, Webtrends Analytics 10 and AWStats for tracking information.
 These tracking platforms recognize your computer's browser (but not you) when you visit our website.
 This is done to collect and generate information (including your IP address) about your visits to our site.
-This information is then transmitted to the Google and Webtrends servers in an anonymous form for processing.
+This information is then transmitted to the Google Analytics, Webtrends Analytics 10 and AWStats servers in an anonymous form for processing.

-- To evaluate your use of the website,
+- To evaluate your use of the websites,

-- To draw up reports on activity on the website, and
+- To draw up reports on activity on the websites, and

 - To provide other services relating to website activity and internet usage.

-We study patterns of website activity so that we can improve the experience of visitors to our site.
-The use of this tools does not allow us or our analytics service provider to identify individuals.
+We study patterns of website activity so that we can improve the experience of visitors to our sites.
+The use of these tools does not allow us or our analytics service provider to identify individuals.
 Google currently offers a free Google Analytics opt-out tool for Microsoft Internet Explorer 11, Google Chrome, Mozilla Firefox, Apple Safari and Opera: https://tools.google.com/dlpage/gaoptout.

 CCSA embeds videos from the CCSA-CCDUS YouTube channel using YouTube’s privacy-enhanced mode.
 By clicking on the YouTube video player on our website, YouTube may send a cookie to your computer.
 To find out more, please visit YouTube’s embedding videos information and their Privacy Notice.